 So to summarise what we’ve learnt in this lesson:

 - The ad-hoc mode of a network allows two devices to directly communicate with each other.

 - They are cheaper and easier to set up but are less secure and offer poorer performance.

-- Personal hotspots (tethering) allow others to piggyback off your phone and use its Internet connection.
+- Tethering allows you to piggyback off your phone and use its Internet connection.

-- Open Wi-Fi are unencrypted networks from which you can connect to the Internet.
+- Open networks are unencrypted Wi-Fi networks from which you can connect to the Internet.